VerenaK90/Neuroblastoma_evolution/README.md

 # Neuroblastoma_evolution

-This repository contains custom code associated with the manuscript "Evolutionary dynamics of neuroblastoma" by Verena Körber et al.
+This repository contains custom code associated with the manuscript "Genetic origin of neuroblastoma in early embryogenesis" by Verena Körber et al.

-Folder Mutation_density contains scripts for estimating the mutation densities at MRCA and ECA.
+The folder Functions contains function scripts written for the analysis.
+In the folder Analysis_and_plots you can find scripts to analyze the data with these functions and scripts for plotting.
 Associated example data (copy number information and SNVs) is provided in the folder Example_data.

-Folder Modeling_tumor_initiation contains scripts to fit a model of neuroblastoma initiation to estimated mutation densities at MRCA and ECA.

-Folder Modeling_tumor_progression contains scripts to fit a model of neutral mutation accumulation to a measured VAF-distribution.

 Software requirements: